 |Jetty annual maintenance ||$135.56|

-The charges in the table do not apply to existing private licensed jetties.
+- The above charges do not apply to existing private licensed jetties.

 Residents cannot opt out of the program.
-The Essential Services Commission approved jetty pricing is based on the costs being shared by the whole mooring community.
-They are Melbourne Water assets and are part of the community in which residents have bought into.
+The Essential Services Commission-approved jetty pricing is based on the costs being shared by the whole mooring community.
+They are Melbourne Water assets and are part of the community which residents have bought into.

-Quality jetties and ongoing maintenance also supports the aesthetics and property values in the area.
+Quality jetties and ongoing maintenance also support the aesthetics and property values in the area.
 Jetties add substantial value to properties with mooring allocations.